 He is a highly regarded Music Educator, Performer and Music Clinician.
 After having taught in the public schools of North Carolina, Virginia and Washington, D. C., Mr. McCullough, regarded as a great teacher of performance, went on to become Director of Band and Chair of the Performing Arts Department at the Franklin Learning Center High School for Creative and Performing Arts, Philadelphia School District, Philadelphia, Pennsylvania where he directed the acclaimed Franklin Learning Center Jazz Ensemble and the 89 voice Franklin Learning Center Concert Choir.
-After retiring from the Philadelphia School District after 20 years of service, Mr. McCullough accepted the position of Professor of Bands at St. Paul's College, Lawrence.
+After retiring from the Philadelphia School District after 20 years of service, Mr. McCullough accepted the position of Professor of Bands at St. Paul's College, Lawrence, Virginia.

 Mr. McCullough was honored to tour and perform with Duke Ellington and his Orchestra in the performances of his "Sacred Concerts" and was the first African-American to manage a major professional theater (in the round), The Valley Forge Music Fair, Devon, PA, which presented acts such as Diana Ross, Nancy Wilson, the Ohio Players, “The Odd Couple” and many other major acts.

 Among several awards, Mr. McCullough is most proud to be the recipient of the “Outstanding Alumnus and Musicians Award” presented by the music department of Norfolk State University.
 He is also the recipient of a Proclamation from the Mayor of Philadelphia proclaiming him an “Outstanding Educator, Mentor, and Musician”